Vancouver Program Manager

 Lauren Brown Hornor has loved water ever since she was a little girl, hunting for shells on the Florida beaches where she grew up.
-She has provided legal support and guidance to Waterkeeper organizations located across the country while working at Waterkeeper Alliance (WKA) in New York.
+Channeling her love of water, Lauren provided legal support and guidance to Waterkeeper organizations across the country while working at Waterkeeper Alliance (WKA) in New York.
 Lauren was responsible for the WKA’s Clean Water Act Defense program, and while at the Pace Environmental Litigation Clinic, she represented Riverkeepers in various enforcement actions on the Hudson River and in the Catskill Mountains.
-More recently, Lauren was named one of twelve Swim Drink Fish Ambassadors at the 2016 Waterkeeper Gala in Toronto.

 Swimmable Water Specialist